Steam digester

-The steam digester or bone digester (also known as Papin’s digester) is a high-pressure cooker invented by French physicist Denis Papin in 1679.
+The steam digester or bone digester (also known as Papin's digester) is a high-pressure cooker invented by French physicist Denis Papin in 1679.
 It is a device for extracting fats from bones in a high-pressure steam environment, which also renders them brittle enough to be easily ground into bone meal.
 It is the forerunner of the autoclave and the domestic pressure cooker.

 The steam-release valve, which was invented for Papin's digester following various explosions of the earlier models, inspired the development of the piston-and-cylinder steam engine.

 History

 The artificial vacuum was first produced in 1643 by Italian scientist Evangelista Torricelli and further developed by German scientist Otto von Guericke with his Magdeburg hemispheres.
 Guerike's demonstration was documented by Gaspar Schott, in a book that was read by Robert Boyle.
 Boyle and his assistant Robert Hooke improved Guericke's air pump design and built their own.
 From this, through various experiments, they formulated what is called Boyle's law, which states that the volume of a body of an ideal gas is inversely proportional to its pressure.
-Soon Jacques Charles formulated Charles' Law, which states that the volume of a gas at a constant pressure is proportional to its temperature.
-Boyle's and Charles' Laws were combined into the ideal gas law.
+Soon Jacques Charles formulated Charles's law, which states that the volume of a gas at a constant pressure is proportional to its temperature.
+Boyle's and Charles' laws were combined into the ideal gas law.

 Based on these concepts in 1679 Boyle's associate, Denis Papin, built a bone digester, which is a closed vessel with a tightly fitting lid that confines steam until a high pressure is generated.
 Later designs implemented a steam release valve to keep the machine from exploding.
 By watching the valve rhythmically moving up and down, Papin conceived the idea of a piston and cylinder engine.
 He did not, however, follow through with his design.
 In 1697, independent of Papin's designs, engineer Thomas Savery built the world's first steam engine.
 By 1712 an improved design based on Papin's ideas was developed by Thomas Newcomen.